 John labored as a coke drawer and coal mine laborer for 45 years.
 His primary place of employment was in Connellsville at the Davidson Coke Works of the H.C.
 Frick Coke Co., which eventually became a subsidiary of United States Steel Corporation.

-The Miners had 14 children -- but tragically and astonishingly, all but four died before the age of 18.
+The Miners together produced a family of 14 children -- but tragically and astonishingly, all but four died before the age of 18.
 Their family Bible, viewed by the founder of this website in the early 1990s, contains the handwritten listings of all the children's deaths, one after another after another.

 The children all were buried at the Mennonite Cemetery near Pennsville, but in another twist of fate, none of the graves is marked.
 They are remembered in the family Bible, and on this webpage, and perhaps nowhere else.

 Perhaps the most shocking and tragic deaths was daughter Elizabeth's, on Sept.
 25, 1907.
 The 18-year-old accidentally was struck by a moving railroad car at the Davidson Coke Works where she was visiting her father at his place of employment.
 A rare old postcard view of the Davidson Works is seen here.

 The four children to survive this cruel shadow of death were Mary Lavida Bailey, Elmer Ellsworth Miner Moody, Nancy Stillwagon Kuhns and Charles Dewey "Red" Minor.

 John and Mary lived for many years at Dawson and at No. 32 Davidson Hill in Connellsville.

 Scandal would have rocked the family in 1912, when John's son Elmer had an affair with, and eloped with, John's married sister in law, Fannie (Dublin) Miner (Enoch Miner's wife).
 After Fannie died an untimely death, Elmer left town, and his whereabouts were unknown circa 1935.

 John and his brother Grant are known to have gone to the Minerd Reunion in August 1932, held at Lake Forest Park near Scottdale, Westmoreland County.
 Writing in the Huntingdon (PA) Daily News, their cousin Laura Jane (Minerd) Williams reported: "Everyone seemed to enjoy the fine fellowship that existed among all the reunionists and the innumerable baskets that provided dinner and supper for the party were bottomless."